Penang Bridge International Marathon

-The Penang Bridge International Marathon (Maraton Antarabangsa Jambatan Pulau Pinang) or Penang Bridge Marathon is an annual marathon event held at Penang Bridge in Penang, Malaysia, since 1984.
-It is organised by Penang State Tourism Development office (PETACH) and fully supported by the Penang State Government.
-It is known as the biggest run in the country.
-During the competition, participants run over the bridge and along a scenic coastal highway.
+The Penang Bridge International Marathon (Maraton Antarabangsa Jambatan Pulau Pinang) or Penang Bridge Marathon, abbreviated as PBIM, is an annual marathon event held at Penang Bridge from 1986 until 2023 and at Sultan Abdul Halim Muadzam Shah Bridge in 2014 and since 2024 in Penang, Malaysia.
+It is organised by Penang State Tourism Development office (PETACH) since 2008 and fully supported by the Penang State Government.
+During the competition, participants usually run over the bridge.

 History

-The event started in 1984 as a road race from Esplanade to Gurney Drive.
-With the completion of Penang Bridge in 1985, it is usually held there in late November annually since 1986 with the exception of 2014, when the event was held at Sultan Abdul Halim Muadzam Shah Bridge which is also known as the Penang Second Bridge.
+The event's history started in 1982 as a road race from Esplanade to Gurney Drive named the Penang International Marathon.
+It was jointly organised by the Penang Amateur Athletic Association (PAAA) with Hong Kong flag carrier Cathay Pacific for the first four editions and its Malaysian counterpart Malaysia Airlines for the remaining editions.

+With the completion of Penang Bridge in 1985, a competition named the Penang Bridge Run was held there from 1986 until 2003.
+In its early years, the Bridge Run only had half and quarter marathon categories.
+It was not until 1998 when the full marathon category was added and the event was renamed the International Penang Bridge Run (IPBR).
+The competition was jointly organised by the Malaysian Highway Authority and the New Straits Times.

-In 2006, after a break for a number of years, the Penang Bridge International Marathon was revived as "a combination" of the Penang International Marathon, which was last held in 1999, and the Penang Bridge Run, which had been held from 1992 to 2003.
+In 2006, after a break for a number of years, the Penang Bridge International Marathon was revived as "a combination" of the Penang International Marathon, which was last held in 1999 and the International Penang Bridge Run.
+Between 2006 and 2007, the marathon race was jointly organised by the Highway Authority and the Penang Island Municipal Council (now Penang Island City Council), before it was fully taken over by the State Government the following year.

 In 2020, the competition was rebranded with the introduction of the new logo as well as the tagline "The Asian Challenge", reflecting the vision of making it into an internationally acknowledged marathon run event.

+In 2014 and since 2024, the events are held at Sultan Abdul Halim Muadzam Shah Bridge (completed in 2013), which is also known as the Penang Second Bridge.